Pamphylian Greek: Writing system

 The Pamphylian alphabet made use both of the original Pamphylian digamma (Ͷ) and a standard digamma (Ϝ).
 It has been surmised that the original sound in some environments (after vowels) was represented by Ͷ; where the sound had changed to labiodental in the Pamphylian dialect, it was represented by Ϝ. Sometimes Ͷ also stood in the place of beta.
 It was found by Selvi & Santamaria (2023) that the Pamphylian alphabet originated from a process of selection, adaptation, and refunctionalization of a Northeast Peloponnesian model.
 This region, closely linked to Pamphylia by mythological and historical ties, used dark blue alphabets from Corinth to Argos, influenced by other Peloponnesian centers like Sparta.
-The use of <Ͷ> declined in the 4th century but persisted until the end of the Hellenistic period for sociocultural reasons.
-The Northeast Peloponnesian corpus doctrinae, encompassing the alphabets of the region, already had features of the Pamphylian alphabet. <Ϝ> represented the posterior approximant, and <Ͷ> was linked to the letter for /b/ in Corinth, possibly also representing /w/.
+The use of Ͷ declined in the 4th century but persisted until the end of the Hellenistic period for sociocultural reasons.
+The Northeast Peloponnesian corpus doctrinae, encompassing the alphabets of the region, already had features of the Pamphylian alphabet. Ϝ represented the posterior approximant, and forͶ was linked to the letter for /b/ in Corinth, possibly also representing /w/.
 When this system reached Anatolia, it became the Pamphylian alphabet through interaction with Anatolian alphabets and the phonetic changes in the Pamphylian dialect.
-This resulted in the variable use of <Ͷ>, <Ϝ>, and during both Classical and Hellenistic periods, leading to their overlapping phonetic values.
+This resulted in the variable use of Ͷ, Ϝ, and B during both Classical and Hellenistic periods, leading to their overlapping phonetic values.